If you’re looking for a truly special adventure activity in Central America, then look no further than this Acatenango hike.

 Hike down Acatenango

-The first 45 minutes is flat before you steeply start heading down the volcano.
+The first 45 minutes are flat before you steeply start heading down the volcano.
 Here, it really helps to have sturdy shoes as the terrain is loose and unstable.
-Some people like to run down, but since I don’t run, ever, I instead opted for cautious steps.

 Return to Antigua